stemcell treatment liver disease arman

 Types of Hepatic Diseases

-The liver is a complex and vital organ, and there are over a hundred various classifications of liver disease.
-These most common types of liver disease include:
+The liver is a complex and vital organ, and there are over a hundred classifications of liver disease.
+The most common types of liver disease include:

-• Alagille Syndrome is a genetic disorder coolly seen in young children and infants.
+• Alagille Syndrome is a genetic disorder commonly observed in infants and young children.

-• Alcohol-Related Liver Diseases, also known as “drug-induced” or “toxic” liver failure, this disorder is typically due to overconsumption of alcohol or drugs or due to an immune reaction to certain medications.
+• Alcohol-related liver Diseases, also known as “drug-induced” or “toxic” liver failure, are typically due to the overconsumption of alcohol or drugs or due to an immune reaction to certain medications.

-• Autoimmune Hepatitis (AIH) is a chronic condition that occurs when patients own immune system attacks the liver causing it to be inflamed continuously and unable to heal itself naturally.
-If left untreated autoimmune hepatitis can lead to liver cirrhosis and Hepatic failure.
+• Autoimmune Hepatitis (AIH) is a chronic condition characterized by an immune-mediated attack on the liver, resulting in persistent inflammation and impaired self-healing.
+If left untreated, autoimmune hepatitis can lead to liver cirrhosis and Hepatic failure.

-• Biliary Atresia is typically a genetic disorder in newborn children affecting the production of bile and the bile ducts.
-Biliary atresia disease caused the bile ducts to become blocked and inflamed, causing the bile liquid to remain in the liver and leading to scarring (cirrhosis) the liver.
+• Biliary Atresia is typically a genetic disorder in newborn children that affects the production of bile and the bile ducts.
+Biliary atresia disease causes the bile ducts to become blocked and inflamed, allowing the bile liquid to remain in the liver and leading to scarring (cirrhosis) of the liver.

-• Cirrhosis of the liver occurs with healthy liver tissue gets replaced with non-living scar tissue.
+• Cirrhosis of the liver occurs when healthy liver tissue is replaced with non-living scar tissue.
 This condition is usually a symptom of several other liver diseases.

 • Fatty liver disease or hepatic steatosis occurs when triglyceride fat rapidly accumulates in liver cells.

-• Galactosemia is a genetic disorder that prevents patients from processing sugar galactose.
+• Galactosemia is a genetic disorder that impairs the metabolism of the sugar galactose.
 Rapid accumulation of galactose in the body can result in dangerous complications such as renal failure, PKD, enlarged liver, brain damage, or cataracts in the eyes.

-• Gilbert Syndrome which is a genetic disorder that prevents the liver from processing bilirubin.
+• Gilbert Syndrome is a genetic disorder that impairs the liver’s ability to process bilirubin.
 This condition is more common in men than in women and can cause jaundice.

-• Hemochromatosis is a common genetic disorder which causes patients to absorb and store too much iron in the body.
-The abundance of iron buildup can be very dangerous for several organs, especially the liver and if left untreated can lead to organ failure.
+• Hemochromatosis is a common genetic disorder characterized by excessive iron absorption and storage.
+The abundance of iron buildup can be very dangerous for several organs, especially the liver, and if left untreated, can lead to organ failure.

 • Hepatic Encephalopathy, also known as portosystemic encephalopathy (PSE), is a medical condition that affects the brain function of patients with severe liver disease and the inability to remove toxins from the blood.
-If these toxins build up, they travel throughout the body until they reach the brain resulting in physical and mental dysfunction.
+If these toxins accumulate, they circulate throughout the body until they reach the brain, resulting in physical and mental dysfunction.

-• Hepatitis inflammation of the liver can be caused by several factors, including viruses (viral hepatitis), liver toxins, autoimmune response, or hereditary conditions.
+• Hepatitis, inflammation of the liver, can be caused by several factors, including viruses (viral hepatitis), liver toxins, an autoimmune response, or hereditary conditions.

-• Hepatitis A liver disease is caused by the hepatitis A virus (HAV) and causes the liver to get swollen and prevent it from functioning correctly.
+• Hepatitis A liver disease is caused by the hepatitis A virus (HAV), which causes the liver to swell and prevents it from functioning correctly.

 • Hepatitis B liver disease is usually preventable and caused by the hepatitis B virus (HBV).
-A Hepatitis B diagnosis can cause the liver to enlarge and prevents proper function.
-Hep B is treatable, and over 95% of adults who are exposed to Hep B recover in 1 year or less.
+A Hepatitis B diagnosis can cause the liver to enlarge and prevent proper function.
+Hepatitis B is treatable; more than 95% of adults exposed to it recover within 1 year.
 Chronic Hepatitis B is severe and can result in cirrhosis of the liver, liver failure, or liver cancer.

 • Hepatitis C liver disease is caused by the Hepatitis C virus (HCV).
-Hep C can be autoimmune and causes severe inflammation in the liver, which leads to scarring and liver fibrosis.
-The cellular death of liver cells triggers the body to release inflammatory cells in the liver which then leads to hepatomegaly (enlargement of the liver) and also causes the Glisson’s capsule (fibroelastic sheath) around the organ to stretch causing pain.
+It can be autoimmune and causes severe inflammation in the liver, which leads to scarring and liver fibrosis.
+Cellular death in liver cells triggers the release of inflammatory cells into the liver, leading to hepatomegaly (enlargement of the liver).
+It also causes the Glisson’s capsule (fibroblastic sheath) around the organ to stretch, causing pain.

 • Hepatorenal Syndrome (HRS) is a dangerous condition that reduces kidney function in patients with advanced liver disease.
-Hepatorenal Syndrome common in patients with advanced scarring in the liver and ascites but can also happen in patients with acute liver failure, fulminant hepatic failure, or other types of liver diseases.
+Hepatorenal Syndrome is common in patients with advanced scarring in the liver and ascites.
+Still, it can also happen in patients with acute liver failure, fulminant hepatic failure, or other types of liver diseases.

-• Intrahepatic Cholestasis during Pregnancy (ICP) is a condition that affects the flow of bile acids in the liver resulting in the pregnant woman to continually itch.
+• Intrahepatic Cholestasis during Pregnancy (ICP) is a condition that affects the flow of bile acids in the liver, resulting in continuous itching in pregnant women.
 This complication usually appears in the third trimester, when hormone concentrations are highest.

-• Lysosomal Acid Lipase Deficiency (LAL-D) a progressive genetic disorder that restricts a patients ability to produce lysosomal acid lipase enzyme.
-The body needs this vital enzyme to breakdown lipids (fats) and cholesterol.
-When the lysosomal acid lipase enzyme is deficient or missing, fats begin to accumulate in tissue and organs throughout the body resulting in liver disease along with high levels of LDL bad cholesterol that is linked to cardiovascular diseases.
+• Lysosomal Acid Lipase Deficiency (LAL-D) is a progressive genetic disorder characterized by reduced lysosomal acid lipase activity.
+The body needs this vital enzyme to break down lipids (fats) and cholesterol.
+When lysosomal acid lipase is deficient or absent, lipids accumulate in tissues and organs throughout the body, leading to liver disease and elevated LDL cholesterol levels, which are associated with cardiovascular disease.

-• Liver cysts are benign but abnormal growths sacs in the liver that are filled with fluid
+• Liver cysts are benign but abnormal growth sacs in the liver that are filled with fluid.

 • Liver Cancer occurs when malignant cells in the liver grow and spread.
-Any cancer that starts in the Liver is called liver cancer, and Hepatocellular carcinoma (HCC) and cholangiocarcinoma are the most common type of liver cancer, and if the disease spreads from the liver to other organs, it’s diagnosed as metastatic liver cancer.
-When pancreas cancer spreads, it typically affects the liver.
+Any cancer that starts in the Liver is called liver cancer.
+Hepatocellular carcinoma (HCC) and cholangiocarcinoma are the most common types of liver cancer, and if the disease spreads from the liver to other organs, it’s diagnosed as metastatic liver cancer.
+When pancreatic cancer spreads, it typically affects the liver.
 Different rare types of liver cancer include hemangiosarcoma and angiosarcoma of the liver.

 • Primary biliary cirrhosis or Primary biliary cholangitis (PBC) is a chronic autoimmune liver disease that causes damage to the intrahepatic bile ducts.

-• Primary Sclerosing Cholangitis (PSC) liver disease is a chronic disease that slowly damages the bile ducts and then travels to the small intestine.
+• Primary Sclerosing Cholangitis (PSC) is a chronic disease that slowly damages the bile ducts and then travels to the small intestine.
 Patients with PSC suffer from constant inflammation and fibrosis (scarring) of tissue that causes bile accumulation in the liver until it loses all ability to function correctly.
 PSC advances slowly, and liver failure can occur 8-15 years after initial diagnosis.
-Most patients with people with Primary Sclerosing Cholangitis will need a liver transplant, but stem cell therapy for Primary Sclerosing Cholangitis can be useful if applied soon after diagnosis.
+Most patients with people with Primary Sclerosing Cholangitis will need a liver transplant, but stem cell therapy for primary sclerosing cholangitis can be helpful if applied soon after diagnosis.
 PSC can also result in bile duct cancer.

-• Reye Syndrome can affect all organs in the body but especially harmful to the liver and brain.
-Reye Syndrome often occurs in children recovering from viral infections, like chicken pox and the flu.
-Complications of Reye syndrome in the Oliver can include abnormal liver function tests, fatty liver deposits, poor blood clotting, or total liver failure.
+• Reye’s Syndrome can affect all organs in the body, but is especially harmful to the liver and brain.
+It often occurs in children recovering from viral infections such as chickenpox and influenza.
+Complications of Reye syndrome in Oliver can include abnormal liver function tests, fatty liver deposits, poor blood clotting, or total liver failure.

 Diagnosis & Genetic Testing for Liver Diseases